Learn the Truth Regarding Miniature Pomeranians

 - Coat: They have a medium-length and straight double coat.
 Their coat can be many colors including orange, cream, red, brown, gray, parti-color, black, or white.

 The Miniature Pomeranian price varies greatly.
 Many factors influence the mini Pom puppy price.

 - Female puppies are usually in high demand, so they often have a higher price tag than male pups.

-- Color of the puppy also will influence mini pomeranian price.
+- The color of the puppy also will influence the mini pomeranian price.

 - Miniature Pom puppies from parents who are DNA profiled and health tested are usually higher priced.

 Let’s take a look at some vital stats of Miniature Pomeranian: